Connect your students to Study Lab using the resources that work best for you.

 Share our resources:

-Check out our Tools and Resources page for specific handouts and study skills resources that may be relevant for students in your course.
+Check out the Tools and Resources available on our "On Demand" page for specific handouts and study skills resources that may be relevant for students in your course.
 Feel free to include them in your Canvas site or provide in class if you think students will find it relevant in your course.

 Bring a skill-building experience to your students!